Did you know that 1 in 59 children are diagnosed with being on the autism spectrum disorder (ASD)?

-If your child has been diagnosed with autism, you may be contemplating different types of autism therapy to support your kid.
+If your child has been diagnosed with autism, you may be contemplating different types of breakthrough in autism treatment to support your kid.

-However, anyone who’s searched the internet for autism therapies knows how overwhelming this can be.
+However, anyone who has searched the internet for autism therapies knows how overwhelming this can be.
 There are simply so many techniques, you can come away more confused.
+You can also read this article regarding the Fragile X clinical trial to learn about the treatment options if you find that your child has FXS as well.

-In this article, we’re going to cut through the noise.
-Here’s the type of autism therapies which may be beneficial for your child.
-Let’s get started!
+In this article, we are going to cut through the noise.
+Here is the type of autism therapies which may be beneficial for your child:

 1. Occupational Therapy